Who is affected?

 Don’t face this alone.

-You can confide in your friends and family, a health professional, a social worker or a specialist organisation and ask them to make a report or contact the emergency services.
+You can confide in your friends and family, a health professional, a social worker or a specialist organisation and ask them to make a report or contact the emergency service.

 At the Police Department, the officers: